-Courier Shipments: The delivery of shipping containers, parcels or high-value mail as discrete shipments is known as package or parcel delivery.
-Most postal systems, express mail services and private courier businesses offer courier shipment services or eCommerce courier service.
+Courier Shipments: The delivery of shipping containers, parcels, or high-value mail as discrete shipments is known as package or parcel delivery.
+Most postal systems, express mail services, and private courier businesses offer courier shipment services or eCommerce courier services.

 Water Transport: Shipping containers are routinely used to transport products via sea.
 Importers and exporters in the country and around the world use ocean freight as their primary form of transportation.